mslonina/Mechanic/INSTALL.md

 Requirements
 ------------

-Mechanic should run on any Unix-like platforms (Linux and MacOSX are actively maintained), if the following requirements are met:
+Mechanic should run on any Unix-like platforms (Linux and OS X are actively maintained), if the following requirements are met:

-- gcc >= 4.6 or ifort >= 11.0
+- GCC >= 4.2 (CLang, Intel)
 - CMake >= 2.8
-- MPI2 implementation (in favour of OpenMPI)
+- OpenMPI >= 1.4 (or other MPI2 implementation)
 - HDF5 >= 1.8
 - Popt library >= 1.14

+All of the above packages should be available in the package manager of your distribution.
+OS X users may use [homebrew](http://mxcl.github.com/homebrew/) or other package manager, however, we recommend the [Gentoo Prefix](http://www.gentoo.org/proj/en/gentoo-alt/prefix/) (see instructions below).

+Notes:
+- GCC 4.6+ is required for the support of the Fortran2003+ `iso_c_binding` (C
+interoperability)
+- GCC up to version 4.5 is supported by the CUDA 5.0
+- GCC support is OS X is provided by the command line tools of the XCode distribution

 Manual Compilation
 ------------------